Where There Is A Will, There Is A Way

 I had a mentor once who said something like this: "Spend just enough time on the problem, about ten percent of your time, to understand the root causes of the problem, then spend 90 percent of your time solving the issue with what you have on hand".

-This simple concept has served me and others well over their lifetime.
+This simple concept has served many of us well over our lifetimes.

-In this is a brief behind-the-scenes look at the girl's third consecutive state championship cross-country title and the boy's fourth consecutive state runner-up title; I illustrate my mentor's suggestion by talking about some simple positive solutions we implemented in response to challenges in our running program.
+In this brief behind-the-scenes look at our program, I illustrate some simple positive solutions and steps we implemented in response to challenges in our running program.

 Resources are limited.
 There are no public funds for activities or services.